MkDay/Post-Collection/Simple-LED-Number-Display-With-CSS-Borders-And-JavaScript-Post.md

 ```

-Here is the full CSS code:
+Here is the CSS code:

 ```css